There are several options to fund your studies, with grants and scholarships for Master's degrees or PhD.

 Funding your PhD

-Various grants and contracts can help studentsfund their PhD.
+Various grants and contracts can help students fund their PhD.

-• Doctoral contracts
+- Doctoral contracts

-More information on the doctoral school's websites
+More information on the doctoral schools's websites - Co-funding for doctoral studies

 These are common in medical research.
 Candidates must apply for funding themselves.
-The funding usually requires the signature of an employment contract between the institution (or research institution) and the doctoral student.
+The funding usually requires the signature of an employment contract between the institution (or research institution) and the doctoral student. - Research grants

 This type of funding, awarded to a team to support a research project, involves an employment contract between the institution (or research institute) and the PhD student.
 To find out more, visit the doctoral schools' and research laboratories' websites.